New for 2017

 - Maldron Hotel, Brunswick Street - Owned by Dalata Hotel Group Plc.
 This 239

-bedroom property is due to open in spring 2018.
+bedroom property is due to open in April 2018.
 Projected 4 star rating.

 - The Linenhall, Bedford Street - Owned by Galgorm Resort.
 This hotel will have 80